sayeb12/Isd-chapter-4/README.md

 *   Of course.
 Here are the simple answers to the new questions, formatted for your PDF.

-**Q: Explain the differences between top-down and bottom-up planning approaches and express your preference for one, with appropriate justification.**
+**Question - 4: Explain the differences between top-down and bottom-up planning approaches and express your preference for one, with appropriate justification.**

 **A:**